"Supportive, Visionary, Accountable"

 Lucinda France-Hayhurst is a barrister on the Northern circuit.
 Her day-to-day work involves active scrutiny of local authority care planning for both children and vulnerable adults.
 She is also experienced in family and court of protection matters with a financial complexion.
 The nature of the work she undertakes demands a broad awareness of local authority practices and procedures, particularly with regard to safeguarding.

-With three small boys who we anticipate will see their way through a primary education at Eaton, Lucinda is committed to helping the school perform to its highest potential and to ensuring that regulatory and statutory compliance is maintained in the management of the school.
+With three small boys who all attend Eaton, Lucinda is committed to helping the school perform to its highest potential and to ensuring that regulatory and statutory compliance is maintained in the management of the school

 Nick Haywood